Senior Strategic Policy Advisor

-David C. John is a senior strategic policy advisor at the AARP Public Policy Institute, where he works on pension and retirement savings issues.
-He also serves as a deputy director of the Retirement Security Project (RSP) at the Brookings Institution.
-RSP focuses on improving retirement savings in the United States, especially among moderate- and low income workers.
+David John is a senior strategic policy advisor at the AARP Public Policy Institute, where he works on pension and retirement savings issues.
+He also serves as a deputy director of the Retirement Security Project (RSP) at the Brookings Institution, which focuses on improving retirement savings in the United States, especially among moderate- and low-income workers.

-Before joining AARP, David was a senior research fellow at the Heritage Foundation.
-He also has extensive public policy experience working for a money center bank, a law firm, a credit union trade association, and four members of the House of Representatives.
+Before joining AARP, John was a senior research fellow at the Heritage Foundation.
+He has extensive public policy experience working for a money center bank, a law firm, a credit union trade association, and four members of the U.S. House of Representatives.